theypsilon/MiSTer_MAME_SCRIPTS/README.md

 These scripts look at what MRA files you have and download the merged set roms needed for them.

-These scripts DO NOT download any cores or mra files.
+These scripts DOES NOT download any cores or mra files.

 Q: Can I set my own custom loactions for MRA and MAME Directories?